4. clindet workflow#

 4.10.
 Snakemake Rules#

-4.10.1. somatic.smk
+4.10.1. somatic.smk#

-(jar included).
+sage-2.2.jar(jar included).
 Don’t actually think this gets run by default, probably was used in a project-specific context.input: BAMs (T/N),

 work/{batch}/small_variants/sage2/{batch}.vcf.gz

-Filters to only PASS and sorts
+somatic_vcf_pass_sortFilters to only PASS and sorts

 input:

-or above output VCFoutput:
+batch_by_name[wc.batch].somatic_vcfor above output VCFoutput:

 work/{batch}/small_variants/pass_sort/{batch}-somatic.vcf.gz

-Filters to variants within noalt regions (chr1-chr22, chrX, chrY, chrM)
+somatic_vcf_select_noaltFilters to variants within noalt regions (chr1-chr22, chrX, chrY, chrM)

 input: above output VCF,